 Meteorite impacts in Western Australia

 There are over a dozen impact craters or old eroded and buried impact sites referred to as ‘impact structures’ known in Western Australia.
 Most are not easily seen to the untrained eye, but some form remarkable geological features.
 Below are three of the more spectacular or otherwise notable sites in Western Australia.
+View a virtual tour of state meteorite impact structures.

 In July 2007, Geological Survey of Western Australia (GSWA) geologist, Arthur Hickman, was using Google Earth to view the area north of Newman when he discovered a circular feature resembling a well-preserved meteorite impact crater.
 The feature is 260 metres in diameter and consists of a raised rim that encircles a flat densely vegetated floor.
 The inner slopes of the rim are very steep whereas the outer slopes are gradual.
 The crater is thought to be between 10 000 and 100 000 years old.